 Tap "Download and Install", then follow the onscreen instruction to complete software update.

-Install and run FoneGeek iOS System Recovery software.
-On the home page, choose "Repair Operating System".
+Step 1: Install and run FoneGeek iOS System Recovery software.
+On the home page, choose "Standard Repair".

-Connect your iPhone or iPad to the computer, wait for the program to detect the device and then click "Fix Now".
+Step 2: Connect your iPhone or iPad to the computer, wait for the program to detect the device.

-Tap on "Download" to download the firmware that is compatible with your device and fix Bluetooth not working issue.
+Step 3: Tap on "Download" to download the firmware that is compatible with your device.